Candy-Train/BINF6250F25/project09/project09_README.md

 observations: The entire sequence of observations
 states_list: The list of all State objects

+Outputs:
+the probability that the observation at the position of interest is in the state of interest (float)

 Process:
 Run the forward algorithm to get the forward probability matrix and total sequence probability Run the backward algorithm to get the backward probability matrix and total sequence probability